-Welcome to the sixth iteration of the My Pokemon Gym series.
+Welcome to the tenth iteration of the My Pokemon Gym series.
 If you’re new to this series, I take a Pokemon type then build out my team of six Pokemon of that type as if I were the gym leader.
 Here are the rules:

 - I can’t use legendary/mythical Pokemon

 - I can’t reuse Pokemon I’ve used in previous gyms in this series.

 - Forms of the same Pokémon can be reused, provided they have different typing.
 For example, if I used Rattata in a Normal gym team, I could use Alolan Rattata in a Dark gym team.

 Want to read my other My Pokemon Gym posts?
 Go read the Fighting, Ice, Psychic, Grass, Dragon, Fairy, Electric, Bug, and Fire type posts when you’re done here.
 All images courtesy pokemondb.net unless otherwise stated.